pombase/website/src/docs/documentation/gene-page-gene-structure-history.md

 ## Gene page: Gene structure history

-The Gene structure history section in the gene page shows all previous gene structures for the main feature of a gene (CDS for coding genes, and transcript for RNA genes).
+The "Gene structure history" section in the gene page shows all previous gene structures for the main feature of a gene (CDS for coding genes, and transcript for RNA genes).
 If available, the reasons for the change are indicated as comments or references to databases such as PubMed.
-In addition, a link to the annotated genome sequence prior to the change is provided.
+In addition, a link to the annotated genome sequence before the structure was changed is provided.

 ### List of all gene structure changes